mahsasaedimehr/JavaScript/readme.md

 end add in consol

 # js-3/t-2/a function that takes a sentence with lowercase letters and converts it to uppercase letter
+give letter and convert it to uppercase

+# js-3/t-3/average
+define some number
+collect
+finally calculate the grade point average then if it is more than 12 a message will be printed